 The Problem with Unprepared Heirs

-Most non-collectors can’t distinguish valuable notes from common ones.
+Most non-collectors can’t tell valuable notes from common ones.
 To untrained eyes, all old money looks approximately the same.
 Your $5,000 National Bank Note and your $50 large-size note appear equally “old” to someone who doesn’t know the difference.

 This knowledge gap creates exploitation opportunities.
 Unscrupulous buyers target estate sales, offering lowball amounts for collections they recognize as valuable.
 Heirs lacking expertise can’t evaluate offers.
 They might accept $20,000 for a collection worth $100,000, grateful someone “helped” them.